charmoniumQ/wf-reg-test/docs/icse_nier.md

 We can improve resource utilization of continuous testing by using our dataset to predict the rate of collapse of various computational experiments.
 We will develop predictive models based on the staleness, properties of the code in the revision, and other determinants to predict the probability that a given experiment will fail.
-Testing experiments prone to failure more often than reliable ones could save computational resources while maintining approximately the same degree of reliability in all experiments.
+Testing experiments prone to failure more often than reliable ones could save computational resources while maintaining approximately the same degree of reliability in all experiments.
 <!--
 Note that a failure could indicate collapse, or it could indicate that the experiment never worked in the first place, possibly due to incomplete metadata.
 -->

 Hinsen suggests that most code should build on reliable, well-tested libraries can provide some degree of resistance to collapse [@hinsen_dealing_2019].
-In practice, many experiments fall into collapse despite their best effort to build on reliable fundations.
+In practice, many experiments fall into collapse despite their best effort to build on reliable foundations.
 If that level of reliability is insufficient, one can add continuous testing to help get more reliability.

 Once we know what kinds of failure are possible, we can also investigate automatic repair.